ballerina-platform/module-ballerinax-salesforce/README.md

 sfdc:Client baseClient = new (sfConfig);
 ```

-This access token will be expired in 7200 seconds in general scenarios and the expiration time of the access token can be diferent from organization to organization.
-In such cases user have to get the new access token and update the configuration.
+This access token will expire in 7200 seconds in general scenarios and the expiration time of the access token can be different from organization to organization.
+In such cases users have to get the new access token and update the configuration.

 If you want to add your own key store to define the `secureSocketConfig`, change the Salesforce configuration as mentioned below.